harryjdavies/HeartGPT/README.md

 [Link to the paper](https://www.arxiv.org/abs/2407.20775)

 17/09/2024 Update: A new GUI has been added.
-1. **Heart_GPT_GUI_interpretability_AF**, which automatically estimates beats of long finger PPG sequences, and gives a confidence level (signal quality).
+1. **Heart_GPT_GUI_PPG_beat_full_averaged**, which automatically estimates beats of long finger PPG sequences, and gives a confidence level (signal quality).
 This currently does not work with wearables data with different morphologies, e.g ear and wrist.
 A new version is under development for this application.
+In the code there is a shift parameter, which controls how much to shift the block by (default is 100 samples/2 seconds).
+Input PPG must be 50Hz, as with other GUIs.

 11/09/2024 Update: A new GUI has been added.
 1. **Heart_GPT_GUI_interpretability_AF**, which gives a probability of AFib and reasoning (change in attention weights).